gitVikk/symbl-for-zoom/README.md

-# Symbl Personal Assistant Meeting App
+# Symbl Personal Assistant Meeting App to add Closed Captions to Zoom

-This is a sample app that lets you invite Symbl to your zoom meeting by just pasting in the meeting invite
+This is a sample app that lets you invite Symbl to your zoom meeting by just pasting in the meeting invite and to add closed captions to Zoom.

 ### sample web app (local version)